BriFBoy/LevelUP/README.md

  git clone https://github.com/BriFBoy/LevelUP
  cd LevelUP
 ```
-After cloning the repository you will need to build to jar and than running the docker-compose file.
+After cloning the repository you need to build to jar and than running the docker-compose file.

 ```bash
  ./mvnw package -Dmaven.test.skip
 ```
-After building the project to jar, make sure to change the env variables to your need.
+After building the project to jar, you can run the docker file.
+Make sure to CHANGE the env variables to your need.
 ```bash
  sudo docker-compose -d -e DATASOURCE_URL=your_jdbc_URL -e DATASOURCE_USERNAME=you_database_username -e DATASOURCE_PASSWORD=the_users_password -e DISCORD_TOKEN=you_discord_token
 ```